-Click here to learn what’s new or read on to learn what this site is all about.
+Click here to see what’s new or read on to learn what this site is all about.

 In its heyday in the 1980s, TelecomSoft published some classic computer games on 8-bit and 16-bit computers, including Carrier Command, Elite, Jewels of Darkness, The Pawn, Starglider, Thrust and Virus to name just a few.